chsievers/write-you-a-haskell/004_type_systems.md

 \begin{array}{cl}
  \displaystyle \frac{e_1 \to e_1'}{e_1 e_2 \to e_1' e_2} & \trule{E-App1} \\ \\
  \displaystyle \frac{e_2 \to e_2'}{v_1 e_2 \to v_1 e_2'} & \trule{E-App2} \\ \\
+*** If you use v instead of e intentionally so it only applies to reduced
+*** values (in WHNF), explan it and maybe add v to the Notation Reference
  \displaystyle {(\lambda x: \tau . e_1) v_2 \to [x / v_2] e_1 } & \trule{E-AppLam} \\ \\
  \displaystyle \ite{\t{True}}{e_2}{e_3} \rightarrow e_2 & \trule{E-IfTrue} \\ \\
  \displaystyle \ite{\t{False}}{e_2}{e_3} \rightarrow e_3 & \trule{E-IfFalse} \\ \\